Fechin/reference/source/_posts/ocaml.md

     if n < 1 then 1 else n * factorial (n - 1)
 ```

-The above is not very efficient and can cause stackoverflow.
+The above can cause stackoverflow.

 #### Tail Recursion